A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation

-No statistically significant differences were found in the group nor in the other scales.
+Concerning Usefulness, participants found more useful the Verbal (5.04) than the Embodied modality (4.38) (Verb-Emb: B=0.661, t(118)=4.30, $p<.001$) and more Intrusive the Graphical than the Embodied modality (Graph-Emb: B=0.650, t(118)=2.94, p=.012).
+The other comparisons were not found to be significant in a post-hoc test.

-In supplementary materials, Tables~\ref{tab:correlation_embodied}~,~\ref{tab:correlation_verbal}~,~\ref{tab:correlation_attentional}~and~\ref{tab:correlation_functional} present all the results from Spearman rank correlations tests computed on the three parameters (Satisfaction, Usefulness and Intrusiveness) considering the four modalities independently.
-Concerning the verbal modality, the only significant relationship (a positive linear correlation) was found between Satisfaction and Usefulness ($r(19)=0.479$, $p=0.028$).
-The same relationship was found in all the other modalities: (embodied: $r(19)=0.611$, $p=0.003$; attentional: $r(19)=0.728$, $p<.001$; functional: $r(19)=0.666$, $p<.001$).
-Moreover, a significant negative linear correlation was found between the Usefulness and the Intrusiveness in the embodied ($r(19)=-.644$, $p=0.002$), in the attentional ($r(19)=-.650$, $p=0.001$), and in the functional modalities ($r(19)=-.554$, $p=0.009$).
-The latter also reported a significant negative linear correlation between Satisfaction and Intrusiveness ($r(19)=-.624$, $p=0.003$).
+In the \hyperref[app:additional_analysis]{Appendix D}, Tables~\ref{tab:correlation_verbal}, \ref{tab:correlation_embodied}, \ref{tab:correlation_graphical} present all the results from Spearman Rank Correlations tests computed on the three parameters (Satisfaction, Usefulness and Intrusiveness).
+It is interesting to notice that for all modalities we found a strong positive correlation between Usefulness and Satisfaction.
+Moreover, a negative correlation was also found for all modalities between Satisfaction and Intrusiveness.

-With respect to the relationship between user's judgments of explainability/transparency solutions and their perception of the robot, a Spearman rank correlation test revealed a significant positive relationship between the Satisfaction for embodied modality and the robot's perceived experience ($r(19)=0.449$, $p=0.041$) as well as with the likeability ($r(19)=0.588$, $p=0.005$) (see Figure~\ref{fig:correlation}).
-No significant correlations were found between any of the above mentioned scales (a to f) and the Satisfaction for the other modalities.
-No other correlations were found on the other scales, with the exception of the affective trust, which was found to have a significant positive relationship with the Usefulness of attentional ($r(19)=0.456$, $p=0.038$) and with the Intrusiveness of the functional modality ($r(19)=0.634$, $p=0.02$).